Emilio Cueche: 1957-58: new league format

+1958-59

 Following that, Cueche had an efficient winter in 1958–1959 with the Industriales, going 7–5 with a 3.18 ERA in 16 appearances, including 12 starts, six complete games and 90 2/3 innings.
 Valencia won the VPBL pennant but was eliminated in the first round of the interleague playoffs.
 After the season ended, Cueche attended the Sugar Kings spring training camp.

 Guided by Preston Gómez, the 1959 Havana Sugar Kings rose to third place in the regular season and upset the Columbus Jets and the Richmond Virginians for a berth in the Junior World Series.
 Cueche was the fourth man in a rotation that featured Mike Cuellar, Ted Wieand, Walt Craddock and Vicente Amor.
 He went 9–8 with a 3.95 ERA and 10 complete games in 22 starts, and hit .229 (16-for-75) with eight RBI in 37 games.
 After clinching International League title, the Sugar Kings defeated the Minneapolis Millers of the American Association in the Junior Series through the maximum of seven games.

+1959-60

 Subsequently, Cueche dropped precipitously in the 1959–1960 VPBL season.
 And it seemed like the heavy workload of previous years might have caught up with him, as he showed a 2–2 record and a 5.62 ERA in six games after working in just 24 innings.

-Meanwhile, the Havana Sugar Kings remained active until July 1960, when MLB Commissioner Ford Frick announced that the franchise would be moving to Jersey City, New Jersey and be renamed the Jersey City Jerseys, in accordance with the United States embargo against Cuba.
+Meanwhile, the Havana Sugar Kings remained active until July 1960, when MLB Commissioner Ford C. Frick announced that the franchise would be moving to Jersey City, New Jersey and be renamed the Jersey City Jerseys, in accordance with the United States embargo against Cuba.
 And the defending champions felt the impact of the conflict, ending in fifth place with a 76–77 record, 23 1/2 games out of contention, with Tony Castaño and Napoleón Reyes sharing the managing duties.

 That season, Cueche had not fully recovered.
 He went 0–3 with a 4.50 in 14 pitching appearances for the team, including two starts and only 42 innings of work.
 Still, he helped with the bat, going 9-for-31 for a .290 average in 26 games.
 He then moved to the Diablos Rojos del México late in the midseason, finishing 3–4 with an 8.80 ERA in 13 games.
 As a hitter, he batted 12-for-32 for a .375 average in 22 games.

+1960-61

 In 1960–1961, after five seasons with Valencia, Cueche was granted free agency status and signed a contract to play for the Leones del Caracas.
 He pitched mainly out of the bullpen, appearing in 19 games (nine starts) and going 6–6 with a 3.21 ERA in 103 2/3 innings.
 He did not play during the summer, but returned with Caracas in 1961–1962.
 He finished with a 2–4 record and a 3.14 ERA in 16 games, during what turned out to be his final season in the Venezuelan league.